nekernel-org/nekernel/ReadMe.md

 # ZKA (Zeta Kernel Architecture)

-ZKA is an operating system kernel, also codenamed 'Ne'.
+ZKA is an operating system kernel, also codenamed 'NewOS'.

 ## Installation:

 - MinGW/GCC for the kernel and bootloader.
-- Netwide Assembler/CodeTools to output COFF/PEF object code.
+- Netwide Assembler/NDK to output COFF/PEF object code.

 ### Start by cloning: